-- If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the 5VSB power source of your power supply must support ≥1.5A. - If you are using the Wake-On-USB Keyboard/Mouse function for 3 or more USB ports, the 5VSB power source of your power supply must support ≥2A.
+If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the 5VSB power source of your power supply must support ≥1.5A.
+For 3 or more USB ports, the 5VSB power source of your power supply must support ≥2A.

-2.5.8 Audio (Rear Audio and Front Audio)
+Audio (Rear Audio and Front Audio)